Vision, policy and principles

 Policy

-The National Administration Guidelines (NAGs) provide the policy framework for IEPs.
+The National Administration Guidelines (NAGs) previously provided the policy framework for IEPs.

 Principles